python/psf-salt/docs/overview.rst

 www.python.org
-   The `main Python website <https://www.python.org>`_ is a Django app hosted on a OSUOSL VM.
+   The `main Python website <https://www.python.org>`_ is a Django app hosted on a Rackspace VM.
 Its source code is available on `GitHub
    <https://github.com/python/pythondotorg>`_, and issues with the site can be
-   reported in `GitHub issue tracker
+   reported to the `GitHub issue tracker
    <https://github.com/python/pythondotorg/issues>`_.
 Python downloads
-   (i.e. everything under https://www.python.org/ftp/) are hosted on a Rackspace VM.
+   (i.e. everything under https://www.python.org/ftp/) are hosted on a separate Rackspace VM.
 The whole site is behind Fastly.
-There is also http://staging.python.org for testing the site. http://legacy.python.org is the old website hosted on dinsdale.
-It is still the canonical source for PEPs because the new website's PEPs app isn't ready yet.
+There is also https://staging.python.org for testing the site. http://legacy.python.org is the old website hosted on dinsdale.

 PyCon
    The PyCon website is hosted on a OSUOSL VM.
 The contact address is